20 The Rock Cycle III: Metamorphism and Metamorphic Rock

 Greenstone

-Mafic volcanic rock is typically composed of minerals that are stable at high temperatures (1000°C or more) at which mafic magma solidifies.
+Mafic volcanic rock is typically composed of minerals that are stable at the high temperatures (1000°C or more) at which mafic magma solidifies.
 Metamorphism therefore may convert these to lower-temperature ferro-magnesian minerals.
 These rocks are typically dark in colour, though they tend to be slightly more green than their protoliths.
 Metamorphosed mafic igneous rocks without strong fabric may be termed greenstone.

 The rock cycle: summary